Working with industry

 Allergan, headquartered in Ireland, is a global pharmaceutical company with a focus on developing new medicines in critical therapeutic areas.
 Associate Investigator Dr Kerry Loomes from the University of Auckland is working with Allergan to develop new therapeutic strategies to combat metabolic disease.

 Auckland Clinical Studies Ltd.

 This company provides Phase I and II clinical research to local and international pharmaceutical and biotechnology companies.
 In 2017 Maurice Wilkins Centre investigators Professor Rod Dunbar, Dr Anna Brooks and Dr Vaughan Feisst continued to work with Auckland Clinical Studies, providing analytical services to support ongoing clinical trials sponsored by a major pharmaceutical company.

 Avalia Immunotherapies Ltd.

 Comvita New Zealand is an international natural health products company with offices across Asia, the USA and UK.
-Comvita are working with investigators Distinguished Professor Margaret Brimble and Dr Kerry Loomes to identify the active components and biomarkers present in Manuka honey.
+Comvita are working with investigators Distinguished Professor Margaret Brimble and Associate Professor Kerry Loomes to identify the active components and biomarkers present in Manuka honey.